emaanh/jonesspeak/README.md

 Revolutionary compression software used to communicate on Mrs. Jones whiteboard

 ## Installation
-Clone this repository and run jonesspeakGUI.java file.
+Clone this repository and run jonesspeakGUI.java file, located in src>(default package)